yawaramin/lambdak/README.md

 lambda block.
 So, we use _more_ lambdas inside that one expression to 'continue' our computations for as long as we want.
 Internally, the functions are designed to conserve stack space and avoid stack overflow.
-With this one last construct in Python, all the pieces are in place and you can fully express your code in _exactly_ the way you want.

 ## News